Sustainability | Environment | Risk ManagementTCFD/TNFD

 Introduction

 In May 2019, TDK expressed its support for the Task Force on Climate-related Financial Disclosures (TCFD), which recommends the analysis and disclosure of the financial impact of climate change on companies.
-Under the TDK Environmental Vision 2035, TDK aims to halve the CO2 emission intensity across the entire value chain, from procurement to disposal, by 2035, and have been evaluating and disclosing the risks and opportunities posed by climate change to our business.
+TDK has formulated its environmental vision, “Three ZERO for the planet,” setting the goals of reducing to zero the negative impacts of its business activities on the global environment and continually pursuing the reduction of society's environmental burden for generations to come.
+TDK has also evaluated and disclosed the risks and opportunities that climate change poses to its business.

-Furthermore, following the final recommendations of the Task Force on Nature-Related Financial Disclosures (TNFD) published in September 2023, we have begun conducting an analysis and assessment of our dependencies, impacts, risks, and opportunities related to natural capital, including biodiversity, in accordance with the guidance.
+Furthermore, following the final recommendations of the Task Force on Nature-Related Financial Disclosures (TNFD) published in September 2023, we have begun conducting an analysis and assessment of our dependencies, impacts, risks, and opportunities related to natural capital, including biodiversity, in accordance with the guidance, and have begun to implement related disclosure, starting from FY March 2025.

-TDK believes that evaluating and appropriately disclosing the risks and opportunities posed by climate change and natural capital to our business is essential for both TDK’s growth and the realization of a sustainable society, and we are steadily advancing our initiatives in this regard.
+TDK believes that evaluating and appropriately disclosing the risks and opportunities for our business relating to climate change and natural capital is essential for both TDK’s growth and the realization of a sustainable society, and we are steadily advancing our initiatives in this regard.
+In addition, by proactively working to ensure that the measures we take to address environmental issues also generate new business opportunities, we are aiming to lead a society-wide transformation and realize a further evolution in value creation.

 1. Governance